 - First Reconciliation Frequently Asked Questions

 - Registration for RECONCILIATION

-“Those who approach the sacrament of Penance obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.”
+“Those who approach the sacrament of Penance obtain pardon from (the depths of) God’s mercy for the offense committed against Him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.”
 (CCC 1422)